matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ## Adapter Pattern

-- An adapter takes in an object that implements an interface, and gives out object that implements a different interface.
+- An adapter takes in an object that implements an interface, and gives out an object that implements a different interface.

 ![Adapter Design Pattern](images/adapter-dp.png "Adapter Design Pattern")